-EISAI PUBLISHES SOCIETAL VALUE OF LECANEMAB USING PHASE 3 CLARITY AD DATA IN PEER-REVIEWED NEUROLOGY AND THERAPY JOURNAL
+Eisai publishes societal value of lecanemab using phase 3 Clarity AD data in peer-reviewed Neurology and Therapy journal

-TOKYO, March 19, 2023 /PRNewswire/ -- Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") today announced the publication of updated results from an evaluation estimating the societal value of anti-amyloid-beta (Aβ) protofibril* antibody lecanemab (generic name, U.S. brand name: LEQEMBI™) in people living with mild cognitive impairment (MCI) due to Alzheimer's disease (AD) and mild AD (collectively known as early AD) using data from the Phase 3 clinical study, Clarity AD by applying a validated disease simulation model, AD Archimedes Condition Event (AD ACE) model1,2,3 from the healthcare payer and societal perspectives in the United States, in the peer-reviewed journal Neurology and Therapy.
+STOCKHOLM, March 20, 2023 /PRNewswire/ -- BioArctic AB's (publ) (NASDAQ Stockholm: BIOA B) partner Eisai today announced the publication of updated results from an evaluation estimating the societal value of anti-amyloid-beta (Aβ) protofibril[1] antibody lecanemab (generic name, U.S. brand name: LEQEMBI™) in people living with mild cognitive impairment (MCI) due to Alzheimer's disease (AD) and mild AD (collectively known as early AD) using data from the Phase 3 clinical study, Clarity AD, by applying a validated disease simulation model, AD Archimedes Condition Event (AD ACE) model[2],[3],[4] from the healthcare payer and societal perspectives in the United States, in the peer-reviewed journal Neurology and Therapy.
 While the healthcare payer perspective focuses on direct care costs (e.g., outpatient and inpatient services, medications, intervention costs, nursing home and home healthcare services), the societal perspective further considers societal costs (e.g., productivity loss and informal care costs).

 This model-based simulation was conducted using the results of the Phase 3 Clarity AD study evaluating the efficacy and safety of lecanemab for early AD with confirmed amyloid pathology as well as published literature.